MicrosoftDocs/power-automate-docs/articles/gdpr-dsr-delete-msa.md

     ![Delete Event](./media/gdpr-dsr-delete-msa/confirmdelete.png)

 > [!NOTE]
-> If other flows use the connection, you're deleting, you're notified that a new connection is required.
+> If other flows use the connection you're deleting, you're notified that a new connection is required.
 Otherwise, select **Delete** to continue.
 >
 >